MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3206.md

 }
 ```

- This error can also be generated as a result of compiler conformance work for Visual C++ .NET 2003, where class templates are not allowed as template type argument.

  A class template is not allowed as a template type argument.
-This worked in Visual C++ .NET 2003, but it is invalid C++.

- The following sample compiles in Visual C++ .NET 2002 but will fail in Visual C++ .NET 2003:
+The following sample raises C3206:

 ```
 // C3206e.cpp